 Ocean House, Watch Hill, RI

-While Newport may get the majority of summer visitors to Rhode Island, Watch Hill—on the other side of the state, just over the boarder from Connecticut—has a quiet charm that many prefer over the towns further up the Rhode Island coastline.
+While Newport may get the majority of summer visitors to Rhode Island, Watch Hill—just over the boarder from Connecticut—has a quiet charm that many prefer over the towns further up the coast.
 It also has some of the best beaches in New England.
-Just far enough east, it is essentially the first town (or one of them) as you drive east along the Connecticut/Rhode Island coastline that can truly boast beaches that are entirely on the Atlantic Ocean—not Long Island Sound.
+Just far enough east, it is essentially the first town as you drive east along the Connecticut/Rhode Island coastline that can truly boast beaches that are entirely on the Atlantic Ocean—not Long Island Sound.
 And while you have views of both eastern Long Island (Montauk, The Hamptons) and Block Island it is open ocean.

 First colonized by the Niantic Indians, Watch Hill was a tactical lookout point for Americans during the Revolutionary War.
 Victorian homes line the streets of the small hamlet.
 Hurricanes and fires destroyed many of the original structures during the last century but the town was rebuilt.
 Strolling along Bay Street, you get a sense of what life was like a century ago.
 Preservationists have kept the town’s integrity intact.
 Shops use old signage and embrace a calmer sense of time and place.
 Don’t be surprised if locals decide to chat.